confluentinc/ksql/design-proposals/klip-17-sql-union.md

 will likewise offer no cross-stream ordering guarantees.
 It may be possible to add ordering later, via additional syntax, but this is out of scope for this KLIP.

+### Sink partition count

+The sink topic will have a partition count equal to the source with the highest partition count, unless explicitly set within by the user in the `WITH` clause.

+This partition count will be baked into the query plan.

+KSQL will need to ensure all sources have the same number of partitions as the sink.
+Otherwise, the sink topic will not be co-partitioned.
+See [KAFKA-7293](https://issues.apache.org/jira/browse/KAFKA-7293) for more info.

+To achieve this, any source with a different partition count will have an implicit repartition step added.

+In the future, when ksqlDB supports updating unions to include new sources, those new sources will also require a repartition step if there partition count differs to the source.

 ## Test plan

 Suitable `QueryTranslationTest` cases will be added to cover the use of `UNION ALL`.